-Long-Term Debt - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
+Long-Term Debt - In the government-wide financial statements and the proprietary fund in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities.
+Debt premiums, discounts, and accounting losses resulting from debt refunding's are deferred and amortized over the life of the debt using the straight-line method.
 In the governmental fund financial statements, the face amount of debt issued is reported as other financing sources.
-Issuance costs are reported as current expenses or expenditures.
+Premiums received on debt issuances are reported as other financing sources while discounts are reported as other financing uses.